riscv-admin/Managed-Runtimes/requirements/barrier_assessment.md

 the goal is to find the most reasonable thing to work on so as to help a largest subset of them.

 There are two general considerations for (server) GC: throughput and response time.
-Throughput GC benefits hugely from generational GC; RT GC benefits hugely from CC.
+Throughput benefits hugely from generational GC; RT benefits hugely from CC.
-Throughput GC rejects CC because CC depends on the higher-costing read barriers (write-barrier CC exists [theoretically](https://dl.acm.org/doi/pdf/10.1145/376656.376810)).
+Throughput workloads reject CC because CC depends on the higher-costing read barriers (write-barrier CC exists [theoretically](https://dl.acm.org/doi/pdf/10.1145/376656.376810)).

 In weaker hardware (smart phones, embedded systems), memory and energy conservation become another concern.